NTFS for Mac OS X 10.11 El Capitan enables to write NTFS drive on Mac

-Mac OS X and Windows both use different file systems.
-Microsoft prefers their own proprietary NTFS system in Windows, while Apple deploys its HFS+ in Mac OS X. The problem is that, out of the box, the two systems cannot share information to each other.
-Mac OS X 10.11 El Capitan still uses HFS+ file system and takes the foundation set in place by Yosemite and builds upon it ever so slightly.
-Major refinements include added user-friendly features and under-hood performance boosts.
-And it also disables NTFS write support on Mac.
+Microsoft prefers their own proprietary NTFS system in Windows, while Apple deploys its HFS+ in Mac OS X. The problem is that, out of the box, the two systems cannot share information with each other.
+Mac OS X 10.11 El Capitan still uses HFS+ file system and also disables NTFS write support on Mac.

 Step 2: Connect NTFS drive to your Mac.